amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 # Destination Experiences

-With Amadeus Self-Service APIs, you can find data on over 2 million places and 150,000 activities and show travelers the best things to see and do.
-In the `Destination Experiences` category, we have 2 APIs available for that.
+With Amadeus Self-Service APIs, you can find data on over two million places and 150,000 activities and show travelers the best things to see and do.
+In the `Destination Experiences` category, we have two APIs available for that.

 | APIs                                                                                                                                                 | Description                                                                                                               |
 |------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|
 | [ Points of Interest  API ]( https://developers.amadeus.com/self-service/category/destination-content/api-doc/points-of-interest/api-reference )     | Find the best sights, shops, and restaurants in any city or neighborhood.                                                 |
 | [ Tours and Activities  API ]( https://developers.amadeus.com/self-service/category/destination-content/api-doc/tours-and-activities/api-reference ) | Find the best tours, activities, and tickets in any city or neighborhood.
 Includes a deep link to book with the provider. |

-These 2 APIs have the same behaviors in endpoints. you can search by radius, by a square, and retrieve by id.
+These two APIs have the same behavior.
+You can search by radius or by a square, and retrieve results by ID.
 Let's go through them one by one.

 ## Show Travelers the best sights, shops, and restaurants